Read the question aloud

 Open the accessibility toolbar to change fonts and contrast, access a dictionary, use a ruler and more

-What do triangles and angles on a straight line have in common?
+Question: What do triangles and angles on a straight line have in common?

-Here is a further fact about 180°
+Here is a further fact relating to angles and straight lines:

-Great stuff three facts for the price of one.
+Great stuff - three facts for the price of one!